-A48: Adding an extended maturity rider causes the period for which a contract is subject to mortality risk to lengthen.
+A48: Adding an extended maturity rider generally causes the period for which a contract is subject to mortality risk to lengthen.
 For example, the original contract may have endowed at age 95, while after adding the rider the endowment age is 110.
 Thus, the insurance company is subject to an additional 15 years of mortality risk for the contract.
-Paragraph 15a of the SOP requires that for an exchange to be considered substantially unchanged "the insured event, risk, period of coverage of the contract has not changed, as noted by no significant changes in the kind and degree of mortality, morbidity or other insurance risk, if any".
-In the case of an extended maturity rider, it is clear that the "period of coverage" has changed.
+Paragraph 15a requires that for an exchange to be considered substantially unchanged "the insured event, risk, period of coverage of the contract has not changed, as noted by no significant changes in the kind and degree of mortality, morbidity or other insurance risk, if any."
+When an extended maturity rider is added to a policy, it is likely the "period of coverage" has changed.
 However, whether the change is "significant" is subject to interpretation.
-Paragraph A.27 of the SOP provides further guidance.
+Paragraph A.27 provides further guidance.
 In particular, "AcSEC noted that, in determining whether a change in the degree or kind of risks in a contract is significant, the focus should be on the substance of the risks of the contract, and not on the form of the contract.
 Factors to consider in determining whether there are significant changes in insurance risk may include changes in actuarially determined estimated costs for that benefit or the SOP 03-1 benefit ratio related to that benefit feature."
 Thus, if the actuarial present value of the expected mortality costs during the extended coverage period is small, the addition of an extended maturity rider may be considered a substantially unchanged internal replacement.
-Whether the actuarial present value should be measured prospectively only, or from the original issue date, is currently being discussed by the AICPA's Insurance Expert Panel.
+However, there are other methods an actuary could use to make this determination that could result in a different determination.